 Newton also includes the historic village of Sullivan, anchored by the Sullivan Community Hall.
 Also in Newton you will find the region's largest fully accessible playground at Unwin Park, and coastal views of Mud Bay.

 Newton is bordered by the City of Delta to the west, Mud Bay and South Surrey to the south, 160 Street to the east and the communities of Whalley and Fleetwood to the north.

 In 2016, the population of Newton was 149,040 or 29% of Surrey’s total population.
-Newton's population grew by 12% between 2011 and 2016.
+In 2020, Newton's population was 153,650.
+It is projected to grow to 187,620 over the next 30 years.
 Discover more census data of Newton in the Neighbourhood Profile of Newton.

 The City is building a new community centre in Newton at 6965 King George Boulevard.
 This new community hub has the potential to provide more aquatic, cultural, library and recreation services to meet the demands of the fast-growing Newton community.

 Construction of the Newton Community Centre is setd to begin in 2022.

 The Newton Business Improvement Association (Newton BIA) supports Newton in a number of ways.
 Its main focus is to bring business members, organizations and community stakeholders together to create a vibrant and dynamic neighborhood for the residents, workers, and visitors in the area.

 The Newton area, like all other areas of Surrey and the Lower Mainland, is situated on the traditional territory of the Coast Salish people, including the Katzie, Kwantlen and Semiahmoo nations who have ancient and ongoing ties to this place.